Generalizations of the Eierlegende-Wollmilchsau

 \section{Abstract}

-We classify a natural collection of $GL(2,\bR)$-invariant subvarieties which includes loci of double covers as well as the orbits of the Eierlegende-Wollmilchsau, Ornithorynque, and Matheus-Yoccoz surfaces.
-This is motivated in part by a forthcoming application to another classification result, the classification of ``high rank" invariant subvarieties.
-We also give new examples, which negatively resolve two questions of Mirzakhani and Wright, clarify the complex geometry of Teichm\"uller space, and illustrate new behavior relevant to the finite blocking problem.
+We classify a natural collection of $GL(2,\bR)$-invariant subvarieties, which includes loci of double covers, the orbits of the Eierlegende-Wollmilchsau, Ornithorynque, and Matheus-Yoccoz surfaces, and loci appearing naturally in the study of the complex geometry of Teichm\"uller space.
+This classification is the key input in subsequent work of the authors that classifies ``high rank" invariant subvarieties, and in subsequent work of the first author that classifies certain invariant subvarieties with ``Lyapunov spectrum as degenerate as possible".
+We also derive applications to the complex geometry of Teichm\"uller space and construct new examples, which negatively resolve two questions of Mirzakhani and Wright and illustrate previously unobserved phenomena for the finite blocking problem.